AElfProject/aelf-docs/docs/quick-start/developers/_deploy.md

 <Tabs>
   <TabItem value="cli" label="CLI" default>

 Run the following command to get testnet ELF tokens from faucet.
-Remember to either export your wallet address and wallet password or replace $WALLET_ADDRESS and $WALLET_ADDRESS with your wallet address and wallet password respectively.
+Remember to either export your wallet address and wallet password or replace `$WALLET_ADDRESS` and `$WALLET_PASSWORD` with your wallet address and wallet password respectively.

 ```bash
 export WALLET_ADDRESS="YOUR_WALLET_ADDRESS"